homebaseio/homebase-react/README.md

 ### `useQuery`

 Use queries to return an array of entities that meet a given criteria.
-Our query API is powered by datalog, but exposed as JSON similar to a JS SQL driver or Mongo DB.
+Our query API is powered by Datalog, but exposed as JSON similar to a JS SQL driver or MongoDB.
 Datalog is similar to SQL and is incredibly powerful.
-However only a subset of features are currently available in JSON.
+However, only a subset of features are currently available in JSON.

-We are very interested in what features the community wants, and will prioritize based on feedback.
+We will prioritize features based on community feedback so please open an issue if there's something you need.
 In the meantime you can further filter results with JS `filter()` and `sort()`.

 ```js
 // Finds all todos with a name